Fantaland/BlenderQ-Windows/README.md

-# BrenderQue
+# Blender Q
-BrenderQue is a program that allows you to que Blender files to render.
+Blender Q is a program that allows you to que Blender files to render.